-- Explain, integrate, and apply foundational knowledge base in the field of Psychology. - Exhibit expertise in critical thinking and scientific inquiry, while doing so in a Biblical context. - Consistently demonstrate, yet continually nurture and refine individual ethical and social accountability in an increasingly diverse world. - Demonstrate effective discipline related communications skills. - Document and corroborate ongoing professional development accomplishments within student's field of study.
+- Explain, integrate, and apply foundational knowledge base in the field of Psychology. - Exhibit expertise in critical thinking and scientific inquiry while doing so in a Biblical context. - Consistently demonstrate yet continually nurture and refine individual ethical and social accountability in an increasingly diverse world. - Demonstrate effective discipline-related communications skills. - Document and corroborate ongoing professional development accomplishments within a student's field of study.

-Bachelor of Arts in Psychology (120 hours) Bible and Theology (30 hours)
+Bachelor of Arts in Psychology (120 hours)